aicioara/book-stories-from-2025/content/markdown/03 - Career Moves/0450 2025-09-12 - How I announced my resignation from Apple.md

 I think it is important to actually go into my reasoning to explain the math.
 The compensation in a tech company has three components: salary, stock and bonus.
 Salary is the straight-forward payment for the services and bonus is a one-time monetary gift.
 Stock is the important part because it is the reason working in tech is so lucrative, the price fluctuates with the company valuation.
 That means, if you join when the company stock is worth $100 and the company is later worth $200, you doubled the stock component of the compensation.
 If you however join when the company is worth $150 and is later worth $200, you now only increased the compensation by 33%.
 So joining at a lower number is critical.
 Also, in a startup, that number only changes once a year.
 So it would be a huge loss for a single week of delay.

 In the end, it turned out that the stock price did not go up in August, so joining in August would have had the same effect as joining in July.
-However, not known to me, was a special bonus for everyone who joined in July, so in the end, it was much better to join on July 29.

 Anyway, coming back from this detour, if I wanted to join OpenAI on July 29, then my last day with Apple had to be July 28, which meant that I had to submit my resignation around July 14, while that my flight to the US was July 20.